-You can also use the Google Search Console and use the URL Inspection tool to ensure search engines can access your new link easily.
+You can also use the URL inspection tool in Google Search Console to ensure search engines can access your new link easily.

 Now you know what a permalink is.
 Simply put, it’s a fixed link to an individual page on your website, defined by a domain name and a slug.
-Ensuring your permalinks are straightforward, clean and SEO-friendly will boost your website’s performance, and help you to achieve your content marketing and blogging goals.
+Ensuring your permalinks are straightforward, clean, and SEO-optimized will boost your website’s performance and help you to achieve your content marketing and blogging goals.

 What is the difference between URL, hyperlink, permalink, and slug?